blacksenator/fbcallrouter/README.md

 <img align="right" src="assets/washing.png"/>

-The program is trying to identify spam calls.
+The program is **trying to identify spam calls**.
 So it is listen to the FRITZ!Box callmonitor and does several wash cycles to figure out whether it is spam or not.

-## Release note
+## Release notes

-This version uses a **configuration file with a modified structure** (see config.example.php)!
+Instead of just one website, **up to three online directories are now queried** whether the number is listed as spam.
+**Unfortunately, two of them do not offer an interface and can therefore only be queried via screen scarping.
+If the providers make changes to the websites and errors occur as a result, please open an issue here so that the coding can be adapted to the changed websites immediately!**

+If you already use an older version be aware that the **structure of the configuration file maybe differ** (see config.example.php).

 ## Preconditions

+* You use a Fritz!Box for landline telephoning
-* You need to have a separate spam telefon book beside your phonebook!
+* You need to have a [separate spam telefon](https://avm.de/service/wissensdatenbank/dok/FRITZ-Box-7590/142_Rufsperren-fur-ankommende-und-ausgehende-Anrufe-z-B-0900-Nummern-einrichten/) book beside your phonebook!
 * The program only works in the German telephone network!

 ## Description

 For an incoming call a cascaded check takes place:

-* First, it is checked, whether the number is already known in one or more of your telephone books (`'whitelist'`).
+* First, it is checked, whether the number is **already known** in one or more of your telephone books (`'whitelist'`).
 Even known spam numbers (`'blacklist'`) are not analyzed any further.

-* If not, than it is checked if it is a foreign number.
+* If not, than it is checked if it is a **foreign number**.
 If you have set (`'blockForeign'`) the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.

-* Than it is checked if a domestic number has a valid area code (ONB*) or celluar code**.
+* Than it is checked if a domestic number has a **valid area code** (ONB*) or celluar code**.
 Quite often spammers using fake area codes.
 If so, the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.

-* After that it is checked if the subribers number is valid or starting with a zero (only applies to landline numbers).
+* After that it is checked if the **subscribers number is valid** (starting with a zero -> only applies to landline numbers).
 If so, the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.

-* If all this passed, it is checked at [tellows](https://www.tellows.de/) if this number has received a bad score (six to nine) and at least more than three comments.
-You can adapt the values in the configuration file.
+* If all this passed, it is checked at various scoring sites (currently three: [tellows](https://www.tellows.de/), [werruft](https://www.werruft.info) and [cleverdialer](https://www.cleverdialer.de)) if this number has received a **bad online rating**.
+If so, the number will be transferred to the corresponding phonebook (spam) for future rejections.

-The second parameter is for quality purposes: not a single opinion there should block a service provider whose call you might expect.
+The configuration file (default `config.php`) offers various customization options.
+For example: Adapted to the tellows rating model a bad score is determined as six to nine and needs at least more than three comments.
+The second parameter is for quality purposes: not a single opinion should block a service provider whose call you might expect.
-But if the score is proven bad according to your settings, the number will be transferred to the corresponding phonebook (spam) for future rejections.
+You can adapt the values in the configuration file. **But be carefull!
+If you choose score values equal or smaler then five (5), than numbers with impeccable reputation where written to your rejection list!**
+Because the rating websites use different scales, they are normalized to the tellows scale.
+For example: if we have a rating with five stars, than the `score = -2 * round (stars * 2) / 2 + 11`.

-If you set `'log'` in your config and the `'logPath'` is valid, the essential process steps for verification are written to the log file `callrouter_logging.txt`.
+If you set `'log'` in your configuration and the `'logPath'` is valid, the essential process steps for verification are written to the log file `callrouter_logging.txt`.
 If `'logPath'` is empty the programm directory is default.

 *ONB = OrtsNetzBereiche (Vorwahlbereiche/Vorwahlen).
-The list used is from the [BNetzA](https://www.bundesnetzagentur.de/DE/Sachgebiete/Telekommunikation/Unternehmen_Institutionen/Nummerierung/Rufnummern/ONRufnr/ON_Einteilung_ONB/ON_ONB_ONKz_ONBGrenzen_Basepage.html) and should be valid for a limited period of time.
-If you want to update them, then download the offered **CSV file** (Vorwahlverzeichnis).
-Unpack the archive (if necessary in the archive) and save the file as `ONB.csv` in the `./assets` directory.
+The list used is from the [BNetzA](https://www.bundesnetzagentur.de/DE/Fachthemen/Telekommunikation/Nummerierung/ONRufnr/ON_Einteilung_ONB/ON_ONB_ONKz_ONBGrenzen_node.html) and should be valid for a limited period of time.
+If you want to update them, then download the offered **CSV file** [Vorwahlverzeichnis](https://www.bundesnetzagentur.de/SharedDocs/Downloads/DE/Sachgebiete/Telekommunikation/Unternehmen_Institutionen/Nummerierung/Rufnummern/ONRufnr/Vorwahlverzeichnis_ONB.zip.zip?__blob=publicationFile&v=298).
+Unpack the archive and save the file as `ONB.csv` in the `./assets` directory.

-** The [BNetzA](https://www.bundesnetzagentur.de/DE/Sachgebiete/Telekommunikation/Unternehmen_Institutionen/Nummerierung/Rufnummern/MobileDienste/zugeteilte%20RNB/MobileDiensteBelegteRNB_Basepage.html) provided no list for download celluar codes (RNB).
-Those are recently set fix as `$celluarNumbers` in `celluar.csv` in the `./assets` directory.
+** The BNetzA do not provide a list for download with celluar codes [(RNB)](https://www.bundesnetzagentur.de/DE/Fachthemen/Telekommunikation/Nummerierung/MobileDienste/zugeteilte%20RNB/MobileDiensteBelegteRNB_Basepage.html?nn=397488#download=1).
+The currently used ones were transferred to the `./assets` directory as `$cellular Numbers` in `cellular.csv`.

 ## Requirements